A promising first draft. Of a remake. Of an adaptation.

 Maybe the only reason we’re following the unremarkable adventures of Rob is that producer and co-writer Zoë Kravitz is so watchable (or, perhaps, the meta-weirdness of the fact that Kravitz’s mother, Lisa Bonet, played one of the women Cusack’s Rob sleeps with in the film version).
-On the page, Rob is self-absorbed without but with no distinctive or compelling interior, she doesn’t have much of a character arc, and she doesn’t really earn what little “redemption” she supposedly has by the series end.
+On the page, Rob is self-absorbed but with no distinctive or compelling interior, she doesn’t have much of a character arc, and she doesn’t really earn what little “redemption” she supposedly has by the series end.

 Why are we following Rob?
 Why do her friends care about her, when she clearly doesn’t care about them?

 It’s a mystery what it is about Rob’s life that makes it the centre of those of everyone around her.
-The characters around Rob are better portrayed than they are written – with the possible exception of Clyde (Jake Lacy), who is so nice that it makes no sense that he sticks around when Rob treats him so poorly, so consistently: is it a that the performance never comes together, or that there is little-to-nothing on the page to begin with?
+The characters around Rob are better portrayed than they are written – with the possible exception of Clyde (Jake Lacy), who is so nice that it makes even less sense that he sticks around when Rob treats him so poorly, so consistently: is it that the performance never comes together, or that there is little-to-nothing on the page to begin with?

-The series really misses a trick with the two kids Rob offers to lend records to sample for their own music-making: beyond casting two such immediately charming screen presences as Peachy (Kyoko Takenaka) and Shane (Sydney Mae Diaz), we learn little about them, and we can’t see that Rob learns any more than we do – certainly not enough to sponsor two shoplifters of whose very existence she only just learned, what it might mean to her personally to be a musical benefactor, or any more general desire Rob has to engage with music beyond selling it.
-Try as I have not to compare and contrast with the 2000 film, this is an example of what the series doesn’t manage in eight episodes to do what the film manages in less than two minutes:
+The series really misses a trick with the two kids Rob offers to lend records to sample for their own music-making: beyond casting two such immediately charming screen presences as Peachy (Kyoko Takenaka) and Shane (Sydney Mae Diaz), we learn little about them, and we can’t see that Rob learns any more than we do – certainly not enough to sponsor two shoplifters of whose very existence she only just learned, much less what it might mean to her personally to be a musical benefactor, or any more general desire Rob has to engage with music beyond selling it.
+Try as I have not to compare and contrast with the 2000 film, this is an example of what the series doesn’t manage in eight episodes to do what the film manages in under two minutes:

 There seem to be so many opportunities for more interesting storytelling, or choices that demonstrate why this was a story worth telling – or, at the very least, what the story was supposed to be.